ADD CONDITION

 Additional Clinical Information

 Clinicians should counsel patients to consult a doctor prior to use if they have sensitive skin.
-It is important to avoid contact with the eyes and mucous membranes, and the product should not be applied to wounds, damaged, or irritated skin.
-Patients should refrain from using it in conjunction with other ointments, creams, sprays, or liniments, and should not bandage the area after application.
-Hands should be washed with cool water after use, and the product should not be used with heating pads or devices.
-Pregnant or breastfeeding patients are advised to seek professional guidance before use.
-Additionally, the product should be kept out of reach of children, and in the event of accidental ingestion, medical help or contact with a Poison Control Center should be sought.
+While using the product, patients must avoid contact with the eyes and mucous membranes, and should not apply it to wounds, damaged, or irritated skin.
+It is advised not to use the product in conjunction with other topical treatments or heating devices.
+Patients should wash their hands with cool water after application and discontinue use if the condition worsens or symptoms persist beyond seven days.
+Pregnant or breastfeeding individuals should seek professional advice before use, and the product should be kept out of reach of children.
+In case of accidental ingestion, medical assistance or contact with a Poison Control Center is recommended.

 Drug Information (PDF)